 The second X-1, 46-063, was later modified to the X-1E.
 It is on display at the NASA Dryden Research Center at Edwards Air Force Base.
 Glamorous Glennis is on display at the Smithsonian Institution National Air and Space Museum, next to Charles A. Lindbergh’s Spirit of St. Louis.

 After two years of university study, Woolams entered the Air Corps, U.S. Army, as an aviation cadet, in 1937.
 He trained as a pilot at Kelly Field, San Antonio, Texas.
 On graduation, 16 June 1938, he was discharged as an aviation cadet and commissioned as a second lieutenant, Air Reserve.
 He was assigned to Barksdale Army Air Field, Louisiana, where he flew the Boeing P-26 and Curtiss P-36 Hawk.

 On 10 February 1939, Lieutenant Woolams was one of three Air Corps officers thrown into the waters of Cross Lake, near Shreveport, Louisiana, when the boat, owned by Woolams, capsized in 4 foot (1.2 meters) waves.
 Woolams and Lieutenant J.E.
 Bowen were rescued after 4 hours in the water, but the third man, Lieutenant Wilbur D. Camp, died of exposure.

-Lieutenant Woolams transferred from active duty to inactive reserve status in September 1939 in order to pursue his college education.
-He studied at The University of Chicago, Chicago, Illinois, where he was a member of the Alpha Delta Phi (ΑΔΦ) fraternity.
+Lieutenant Woolams transferred from active duty to inactive reserve status in September 1939 in order to pursue his college education at The University of Chicago, where he was a member of the Alpha Delta Phi (ΑΔΦ) fraternity.
 While at U. of C., he played on the university’s football and baseball teams, and was a member of the dramatic society.
-Woolams graduated 18 July 1941 with a Bachelor of Arts (A.B.) degree in Social Sciences.
+Woolams graduated 18 July 1941 with a Bachelor of Arts (A.B.) degree in Economics.

 Woolams became a production test pilot for the Bell Aircraft Corporation at Buffalo, New York.
 He test flew newly-built Bell P-39 Airacobra fighters.
 As he became more experienced, he transitioned to experimental testing with the P-39, P-63 King Cobra, and the jet-powered P-59 Airacomet.

-On 2 October 1942, Jack Woolams flew a highly-modified Bell P-39D-1-BE Airacobra, 41-38287, from March Field, near Riverside, California, to Bolling Field, Washington, D.C., non-stop.
+On 28 September 1942, Jack Woolams flew a highly-modified Bell P-39D-1-BE Airacobra, 41-38287, from March Field, near Riverside, California, to Bolling Field, Washington, D.C., non-stop.
 The duration of the flight was approximately 11 hours.
 The modifications were intended to allow P-39s to be flown across the Pacific Ocean to Hawaii and on to the Soviet Union for delivery under Lend Lease.

 On 5 January 1945, Woolams was forced to bail out of a Bell P-59A-1-BE, 44-22616.
 He suffered a deep laceration to his head as he left the airplane.
-He lost his flight boots when the parachute opened, and on landing, had to walk barefoot in the snow for several miles to a farm house.
-Deep snow prevented the company’s ambulance from reaching Woolams.
+He lost his flight boots when the parachute opened, and on landing, had to walk barefoot through knee-deep snow for several miles to a farm house.
+The deep snow prevented the company’s ambulance from reaching Woolams.
 Bell Aircraft president Lawrence D. Bell sent the company’s second prototype Bell Model 30 helicopter, NX41868, flown by test pilot Floyd Carlson, to transport a doctor, J.A.
 Marriott, M.D., to the location.
 Another Bell test pilot, Joe Mashman, circled overhead in a P-63 King Cobra to provide a communications link.
-Later, Carlson loaded Woolams into the helicopter and flew him to a hospital.
-This was the very first rescue carried out by a Bell helicopter.
+Later, an ambulance was able to get through the snow to take Woolams to a hospital.

 He was scheduled to make the first powered flight in the XS-1 during October 1946.